 For Diversey, a manufacturer of commercial cleaning and hygiene products, the traditional approaches just weren’t good enough.
 The company places a priority on sustainable solutions that preserve the planet, protect lives and transform the industry.
 As water becomes increasingly precious and businesses struggle to optimize tight budgets, Diversey saw an opportunity to innovate.
-It asked Design Concepts to re-imagine the process of applying floor finish on smaller, commercial areas.
+It asked Delve to re-imagine the process of applying floor finish on smaller, commercial areas.

 Our hands-on field research with cleaning professionals helped us evaluate existing tools.
 Designers and engineers created multiple concepts based on feedback and observation.
 The Model Shop fabricated numerous mock-ups and prototypes that enabled rapid, ongoing testing and refinement based upon user feedback.

 Using a closed bag-in-box finish package and disposable pads, the system uses only the amount of floor finish needed for the job and stores “as is” until the next time it’s needed.
 This reduces finish waste by up to 95 percent and eliminates water from clean up.
 In addition, the system is designed to evenly dispense polish regardless of pressure applied